-To illustrate the need of the Ordered Distribute constraint, we present an example of cumulative scheduling where costs (i.e., values) are used to express over-loads of capacity and where constraints related to different levels of over-loads are defined
+To illustrate the need of the Ordered Distribute constraint, we present an example of cumulative scheduling where costs (i.e., values) are used to express overloads of capacity and where constraints related to different levels of over-loads are defined.

 Scheduling problems consist in ordering some activities.
 In cumulative scheduling, each activity requires for its execution the availability of a certain amount of renewable resource.
-In CP, activities are represented by variables, and cumulative problems can be encoded thanks to a dedicated constraint, Cumulative [1].
+In constraint programming, activities are represented by variables, and cumulative problems can be encoded thanks to a dedicated constraint, Cumulative.1

 Let A be a set of n non-preemptive activities (i.e. activities that cannot be interrupted).
-For each $a \in A$, start[a] is the variable representing its starting point in time. dur[a] is the variable representing its duration. res[a] (height of a) is the variable representing the discrete amount of resource consumed by activity a.
-In this paper, we will consider cumulative problems where each activity consumes a resource.
+For each $a \in A$,

+- start[a] is the variable representing its starting point in time. - dur[a] is the variable representing its duration. - res[a] (height of a) is the variable representing the discrete amount of resource consumed by activity a.

+We consider cumulative problems where each activity consumes a resource.